thruthesky/firelibrary/README.md

 ## Language Translation

-* By default, the language is set to English(`en`) and the text is saved in `firelibrary/etc/languages/en.ts` while other language texts are saved separately in JSON format file.

-* `en` language file is imported by default and available.
- * So, any language or language code that is not exist in other language file will use the same code in `en` language as fallback.
+* @since 2018-04-07.
+No default 'en.ts' or No default language is chosen.
+It's much simpler now.
- * All other language text is loaded from `assets/lang` folder by default like `assets/lang/ko.json`, `assets/lang/cn.json`.
+* Language files are loaded from `assets/lang` folder by default.
+For instance, `assets/lang/ko.json`, `assets/lang/jp.json`.
 * JOSN language files are loaded dynamically through `http.get`.
 So it does not affects the booting speed.
+  But since it is dynamically loaded, you may not be able to use immediately on app booting.
+  You may cache it.
+  ////

 * **@warning** The key of the language JSON file is case sensitive.
 So, becareful on the case.